-REGISTRAR refers to the position of the Association, responsible for keeping the registry of members of good standing.
+REGISTRAR refers to the position, typically held by the Treasurer of the Association, responsible for keeping the registry of members of good standing.

 1.2 INTERPRETATION

 Unless specifically indicated herein, words and expressions defined in the Act have the same meaning when used in these By-laws.
 Words importing the singular include the plural and viceversa, and words importing a male person include a female person.